dgpt/zge-peace/README.md

 # zge-peace

 ZGameEditor visualization for "Peace" by dxdy.
-The scene grows a cherry tree from seed in sync with audio.
-Rendering is handled entirely by a GLSL shader drawn on a full-screen sprite, following the `zge-oxygen` structure.
+The scene grows a cherry tree from seed to full bloom in sync with audio.
+Rendering is handled entirely by a single GLSL shader drawn on a full-screen sprite, following the `zge-oxygen` structure.

 ## Controls
 1. **Rotation Speed** – orbit rate of the camera around the tree.